Mixing Toms: Get a Thundering Tom Sound in 3 Easy Steps

 Everybody has at least one top ten favorite song that has a thundering tom sound.
 You know the breakdown part where the drummer goes !
 Bam!!Bam!

 For some reason “Thunderstruck” by AC/DC comes immediately to mind, even though I’m not a huge fan of the Hard Rockers from Down Under.

-But anyway, it’s necessary to be able to coax a throbbing tom sound out of your drum tracks and by using these easy steps you are so much closer to your powerful rock drum sound.
+But anyway, it’s necessary to mix powerful toms when you’re mixing drums, and by using these easy steps you are so much closer to your powerful rock drum sound.

-When doing toms I prefer EQ’ing before I compress.
+When mixing toms I prefer to EQ before I compress.
 I want the sound of the drums to come through before everything else so I start by sculpting the sound.
 Thunderous toms need a rich low end as well as a nice attack.
 What they don’t need is the boxy sound of the middle frequencies that clutter up the tom sound and make them lose their thunderous definition.
-The best way is to cut the middle frequencies first and then find the complimentary lows and high afterwards.
+The best way is to cut the middle frequencies first and then find the complimentary lows and highs afterward.

 - Cut the Mids – Start your cutting at 300 Hz or so and sweep along the mids until the toms start sounding thicker.
 Subjectively, by taking out the middle frequencies you are making more room for the lows and highs to come out and play.
 Cut the boxy frequencies until you hear your toms getting thicker.